 Master of Public Health (Distinction.
 University of Otago), Diploma in Frontline Management (NZIM), Bachelor of Arts (Education and Social Policy.
 University of Canterbury)

 Business Development Manager

 Mary-Anne has managed health services in Canterbury since 1995.

-Mary-Anne managed the Population Health service for Pegasus and, prior to joining Nurse Maude, was the National Operations Projects Manager for Ryman Healthcare.
+Mary-Anne then managed Population Health Services for Pegasus Health and, prior to joining Nurse Maude, was the National Operations Projects Manager for Ryman Healthcare.

 Her population health masters focused on aging in the community.
 She believes that strong community and stakeholder engagement is fundamental to strategic service development and growth.Mary-Anne leads Nurse Maude’s research team; the NZ Institute of Community Health Care.